COVID-19 Public Health Information

 - For those searching for a lost pet or have found a pet, please view the Lost and Found Pets page prior to coming to the shelter.
 All animals impounded and all lost and found reports are posted there.

-- No animal adoptions currently due to stay-at-home order, which started at 11:59 p.m. on Wednesday, March 25 and will stay in place for seven days.
+- No animal adoptions currently due to stay-at-home order, which started at 11:59 p.m. on Wednesday, March 25 and has been extended through Tuesday, April 7.

 - ColorPalooza - postponed